oracle-livelabs/converged/obaas/microtx/microtx.md

 ### Saga coordination

-There are two ways of coordination sagas:
+There are two ways to coordinate sagas:

 * Choreography - each local transaction publishes domain events that trigger local transactions in other services
 * Orchestration - an orchestrator (object) tells the participants what local transactions to execute

+You will use the orchestration approach in this lab.

 > **Note**: You can learn more about the saga pattern at [microservices.io](https://microservices.io/patterns/data/saga.html).